-“Full funding” is a financial aid package for full time students that includes full tuition remission and an annual stipend or salary for the three to six-year duration of the student’s doctoral studies.
+“Full funding” is a financial aid package for full time students that includes full tuition remission and an annual stipend or salary for the three to the six-year duration of the student’s doctoral studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their doctoral students, which is why I recommend researching the financial aid offerings of all the potential PhD programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

-You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, field work, language study and summer work experience.
+You can also find several external fellowships in the ProFellow Database for graduate and doctoral study, as well as dissertation research, fieldwork, language study, and summer work experience.

-Would you like to receive the full list of more than 500+ fully funded programs in 40 disciplines?
+Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Princeton University (Princeton, NJ): Princeton guarantees funding for its regularly enrolled, degree-seeking Ph.D. candidates for all years of regular program enrollment, contingent upon satisfactory academic performance.
+(Princeton, NJ): Princeton guarantees funding for its regularly enrolled, degree-seeking Ph.D. candidates for all years of regular program enrollment, contingent upon satisfactory academic performance.
 This base stipend is intended to support the estimated living expenses of a single graduate student during each year of regular enrollment.

 (Chapel Hill, NC): It is the policy of the Department of Classics not to admit students to its graduate programs without funding.
 Although the available fellowships and assistantships vary to some extent in the level of support they provide, they all include a stipend, eligibility for full tuition, and health insurance.
-With only a few exceptions, they all also involve service as a Graduate Teaching Assistant (GTA).
+With only a few exceptions, they all also involve service as a Graduate Teaching Assistant.

-Looking for more graduate funding awards?
-Sign up to discover and bookmark more than 1,300 professional and academic fellowships in the ProFellow database.
+Also, sign up to discover and bookmark more than 1800 professional and academic fellowships in the ProFellow database.

 © Victoria Johnson 2020, all rights reserved.